Resources for Businesses

 Businesses participating in this program will be paid for the number of meals prepared at a fixed price.

 If your business is interested in this opportunity, please review the program details and requirements and complete the application by visiting the Meal Gap Program page on our website.
-Initial applications received will be reviewed on July 29 and the first scheduled distribution of meals is scheduled for Monday, August 10.
+While an initial distribution schedule has been developed, applications are still being accepted.

 For more information or questions regarding the Meal Gap Program or the application process, please email Jthomas@yorbalindaca.gov or call our Parks and Recreation Department at 714-961-7160.